The Bankrate promise

 Risks of Bitcoin mining

 - Price volatility.
 Bitcoin’s price has varied widely since it was introduced in 2009.
-In just the past year, Bitcoin has traded for less than $30,000 and nearly $69,000.
+In just the past year, Bitcoin has traded for less than $20,000 and nearly as high as $69,000.
 This kind of volatility makes it difficult for miners to know if their reward will outweigh the high costs of mining.

 - Regulation.
 Very few governments have embraced cryptocurrencies such as Bitcoin, and many are more likely to view them skeptically because the currencies operate outside government control.
 There is always the risk that governments could outlaw the mining of Bitcoin or cryptocurrencies altogether as China did in 2021, citing financial risks and increased speculative trading.

 Taxes on Bitcoin mining

 It’s important to remember the impact that taxes can have on Bitcoin mining.
 The IRS has been looking to crack down on owners and traders of cryptocurrencies as the asset prices have ballooned in recent years.
 Here are the key tax considerations to keep in mind for Bitcoin mining.

 - Are you a business?
 If Bitcoin mining is your business, you may be able to deduct expenses you incur for tax purposes.
-Revenue would be the value of the bitcoin you earn.
+Revenue would be the value of the bitcoins you earn.
 But if mining is a hobby for you, it’s not likely you’ll be able to deduct expenses.

 - Mined bitcoin is income.
 If you’re successfully able to mine Bitcoin or other cryptocurrencies, the fair market value of the currencies at the time of receipt will be taxed at ordinary income rates.